jack-bradshaw/Avatar/README.md

 - Using Avatar to get annotation processing utilities in tests.
 - Using Avatar to get other compile-time resources in tests.

 ### Getting started
-Start by adding the `'com.matthew-tamlin:avatar:1.0.1'` dependency to your gradle build file.
-Older versions are available in the Maven repo.

-Next instantiate the `AvatarRule` in your test class using the builder pattern.
+Start by instantiating the `AvatarRule` in the test class using the builder pattern.
 The builder provides methods for defining  the sources to compile and setting whether or not compilation must succeed.
 Some examples:

 ```java
 public class Tests {